wtsi-hgi/stag/README.md

     escaping         = "\" ( "n" \ "t" \ "\" \ "r" \ DQUOTE \ "u" 2*6HEXDIG )

+    ; Prefix functions must be symbols, but not reserved words ; Symbols are case-sensitive; reserved words are not symbol_literal   = ( ALPHA / "_" ) *( ALPHA / DIGIT / "_" )

+    reserved_words   = "as" / "from" / "split by" / "when" / "and" / "or" / "in" / "using"

 A more complete description can [one day] be found in the documentation.

 Notes: